Data4Democracy/github-playground/README.md

 # github-playground
-A safe place to experiment with git &amp; GitHub in a group setting
+A safe place to experiment with git & GitHub in a group setting

 ## Purpose